konflux-ci/release-service-catalog/tasks/sign-index-image/README.md

         configMapName: <configmap name>
 ```

+## Changes in 3.0.1
+- Update task image and make changes to accomodate for new `translate-delivery-repo` funtionality

 ## Changes in 3.0.0
 - This task now requires a list of digests to use in the signing request via the parameter `manifestListDigests`
 - The `manifestDigestImage` parameter has been removed.